'Nightmare on Main Street:' After a tough year, campaign urges consumers to buy local

 The initiative comes during the holiday shopping season, a make-or-break time of year for many independent businesses.

+In Edmonton, meanwhile, the team at Shop Harrow wished everyone a happy Small Business Saturday.

+"Our team at Shop Harrow want to say thank you to everyone for all the support over the last little while," an Instagram post read.
+"We sure have some amazing customers!"

-Laura Jones, executive vice-president of the Canadian Federation of Independent Business, said 2020 has been one of the toughest years ever for many businesses.
+Laura Jones, executive vice-president of the Canadian Federation of Independent Business, said 2020 has been one of the toughest years ever for many small retailers.

 "It's been a nightmare on Main Street," she said in an interview Saturday.
 "It's been financially and emotionally very, very difficult for small business."

-Jones said the shopping event is intended to push consumers towards supporting small businesses online, using curbside pick-up or taking advantage of in-person shopping where possible.
+Jones said the shopping event is intended to push consumers towards supporting small businesses by making purchases online, using curbside pick-up or taking advantage of in-person shopping where possible.

 "We're asking people to think about their choices and become a conscious consumer," she said, adding that the idea is to encourage shoppers to think beyond the big chains and online giants.